 Campus Fellowship Nominations

-University Fellowships are awarded to in-coming students on the basis of a campus-wide competition.
-Applications are due in the departmental office by February 1 and for a second round by April 1.
+University Fellowships are awarded to incoming students on the basis of a campus-wide competition.
+Applications are due in the departmental office by February 1 and for the second round by April 1.

 Abraham Lincoln Graduate Fellowships provide support for individuals from traditionally underrepresented racial and ethnic minority groups in graduate education.